drummers

 Flag Half-Masting

-Flags of the Northwest Territories on all Government of the Northwest Territories’ buildings will be flown at half-mast from sunrise to sunset on Friday, June 23, 2023, to mark this day of mourning.
+The territorial flag on all Government of the Northwest Territories’ buildings will be flown at half-mast from now until sunset on the day of the funeral, April 26, 2025.